BALL-Project/ball/Windows/README.txt

 Proceed as in point 3 but call

-build release TESTS              or build debug TESTS
+build release tests             or build debug tests

 ---------------------------------------------------------------------------------
 -------------------------------	KNOWN ISSUES: -----------------------------------